binarymist/command-line/readme.md

 ffmpeg -i input.mov -pix_fmt rgb24 output.gif
 ```

 This may create a file that is too large, so you can reduce the frame rate and size of the image as well.
-You can also set where the image should start from `-ss <start-point>` and the duration `-t <length>` with the following command:
+You can also set where the image should start from and the duration, with the following command:

+`-ss <start-point>`
+`-i <input-file>`
+`-pix_fmt [stream_specifier]`
+`-r <frame-rate>`.
+I find that setting this to `2` usually provides as small as posible image size while keeping enough definition for [CLI images](https://user-images.githubusercontent.com/2862029/48294186-aa449600-e4e7-11e8-8c0e-418ff56adc8a.gif).
+`-s <size-of-image>` 800 wide seems to be fine for git readme files, then setting the width to 900 on the actual `README.md`
+`-t <length>`

 ```bash
 ffmpeg -ss 00:00:00.000 -i yesbuddy.mov -pix_fmt rgb24 -r 10 -s 320x240 -t 00:00:10.000 output.gif